 Often novellas either feel like a padded-out short story or a rushed novel.
 This was neither, giving all the background detail between each of the three main characters necessary to make the next step in their relationship feel natural and inevitable.
 Additionally, the supernatural element of the story blended seamlessly with the relationship arc between the characters.
 Continue reading

-Disclaimer: I consider the author a friend; however, I purchased this short story ebook for full price.
+Disclaimer: I consider the author a friend; however, I purchased a hardcopy of this book for full price.